rixiobarrios/intro-to-mongo-mongoose/intro-to-mongo.md

 # Mongo Collections and Documents

-MongoDB is considered a NoSQL (not only SQL, non SQL or non relational), rather than storing things in tables with rows and columns, NoSQL databases use other means.
+MongoDB is considered a NoSQL (not only SQL, non SQL or non relational).
+Rather than storing data in tables with rows and columns, NoSQL databases use other means of storing data.
 In the case of MongoDB, data is stored in JavaScript objects.

 A collection is a set of documents.
 Documents are a set of data records.
 This is very abstract.
 Let's use a simplified real world example of an address book.